Zakatos/Component-Game-Engine/Readme.txt

 -Need more work/Future improvements or additions -Threading especially in the part of joining.
-  -Collision detection and how the physics currently work -Adding a scenegraph
+  -Collision detection and how the physics currently work.
-  -Post initialization and introduction of a fixed update.
+  -Adding a scenegraph.
-  -Events for communication between unrelated entities.
+  -Events for communication between unrelated entities(Messaging system/Observer pattern implementation probably).
-  -Const correctness
+  -Const correctness.